 The CEO has no authority to correct or otherwise alter results that have been validated by a returning officer.
 The only review mechanisms allowed for validated results are a judicial recount and a contested election application.

 A judicial recount is a new tabulation of the votes cast for an electoral district, presided over by a judge of a superior court of the province or territory.
 A judicial recount must take place if the leading candidates in an electoral district receive the same number of votes after the validation of the results or if they are separated by less than one one-thousandth of the total votes cast.
 It can also be requested by any elector if there is evidence of an error in the original count.
-Following the 2015 general election, out of 338 electoral districts, there were five judicial recounts, all of which confirmed the initial results; none of them were automatic recounts.
+Following the 2015 general election, judicial recounts were held in 5 of 338 electoral districts, consistent with usual recount rates.
+All of these confirmed the initial results; none of them were automatic recounts.